piotrduszynski-besolve/ee-calculator-nestjs/README.md

 - I want to write calc from scratch, but I realized it's risky in 90 minutes to delivery product value for you.
 - Decided to use Mathjs
 - Updated stories
+## 6 Equation validator + calculation service(35 minutes)
+- Problem with some mocking.
+I decided to use different approach with providers
+- Problem with one line regex.
+- Simple task changed in some refactoring and additional tasks.
+- Equation input is retuning a number.
+That should be changed to string.
+- I'll skip ASCII art